 Causes of Avian Flu

-In as much as there are various types of bird flu, the H5N1 was the first influenza to infect human beings.
-This originally occurred in Hong Kong in 1997as a result of poor handling of infected birds.
-Wild waterfowl are susceptible to H5N1 and it can easily spread to domestic fowl.
-Humans can get infected with the virus through direct contact with bird feces that were infected, nasal fluids, or various secretions occurring from either the eyes or mouth.
-Swimming or bathing in water that has been contaminated with the droppings of infected birds puts you are risk of contracting the virus.
-You cannot however contact Avian Influenza if you consume properly cooked chicken or eggs.
+H5N1 was the first avian influenza to infect human beings.
+This originally occurred in Hong Kong in 1997 as a result of the poor handling of infected birds.
+Wild waterfowl are susceptible to H5N1, which can then easily spread to domestic fowl.
+Humans can get infected with the virus through direct contact with infected bird feces, nasal fluids, or various secretions occurring from either the eyes or mouth.
+Swimming or bathing in water contaminated with the droppings of infected birds puts you at risk of contracting the virus.
+You cannot contract avian influenza if you consume properly cooked chicken or eggs.
 Meat cooked at 165ºF (internal temperature) is safe for consumption.

 Humans and Bird Flu

 Humans definitely contact bird flu.
 They do this through close contact with birds or bird droppings.
 As they clean or pluck infected birds, they can catch the flu.
 In China, for instance, people get the virus from inhaling aerosolized substances in open markets.